Protecting Your Child During Custody And Support Disputes

-According to state law, parents must provide for the supoort of their children regardless of visitation and custody arrangements.
+According to state law, parents must provide for the support of their children regardless of visitation and custody arrangements.
 The support payment amount is determined according to specific formulas that take into account various factors such as income, day care costs, and credit for overnight custody.
 We use the latest software to calculate based on diverse potential scenarios.
+For access to our cutting edge representation, call 816-842-4445.

 Legal: This gives you the right to make major life decisions for your child including where he or she attends school and the type of healthcare he or she receives.